rhysd/wain/README.md

   of [Wasm execution spec][wasm-spec-exec].
 It directly interprets a syntax tree for now, but in the it would translate the tree into an intermediate representation to execute it efficiently

 `wain-*` crates are libraries as modular implementation of WebAssembly.
+They can parse, validate, execute WebAssembly code.

 Here is an example code to run the interpreter from Rust.